damienemmerson/ST-Edge-SomfyConnexoon/README.md

 ### 2. Generate and Activate your API Token

-The API Token is required for sending authenticated requests to the Connexoon over the local network.
+The API Token is required for sending authenticated API requests from Smartthings to the Connexoon over the local network.

 Generate and Activate an API Token using using the instructions [here](https://github.com/Somfy-Developer/Somfy-TaHoma-Developer-Mode).